LiquidityGate/lqg-ai/documents/articles/2024_02_20-Understanding_Metamorpho-Part002.md

 The article's picture illustrates how every lender to a multi-asset pool is exposed to every collateral asset in the pool: wstETH, WBTC, LINK, USDT, sDAI, DAI, rETH, RPL, AAVE, USDC, LINK, etc. There is no option to lend against specific collateral or a combination of collateral assets aligned with one's tolerance for risk.

 - Catering to any risk profile
-MetaMorpho Vaults are built on top of Morpho Blue’s isolated markets.
+MetaLQG Vaults are built on top of LQG Blue’s isolated markets.
 Each vault having a unique risk profile determined by the markets they lend to.

 Lenders can choose to deposit in vaults that best align with their risk appetite.
 Users with a higher risk tolerance can deposit in a vault that lends to “riskier” markets and vice versa.